 General and sophisticated invalid traffic filtration methodology

 To identify and filter (exclude) invalid click activity — including, but not limited to, non-human click activity and suspected click fraud — Microsoft employs techniques based on identifiers, activity and patterns found in web log data.
+Microsoft Advertising receives sufficient signals to apply a 100% invalid traffic decision rates on click activity including traffic from both Microsoft and partner properties.
 However, because user identification and intent cannot always be known or discerned by publishers, advertisers or their respective agents, it is unlikely that all invalid click activity can be identified and excluded from the reported results.
 Microsoft Advertising engineering will apply updates to the filtration methods below on an as needed basis.

 Microsoft Advertising uses the “multiple-click-per-impression method” in which a click is discarded when the time between the click and the previous click on an ad impression or search-result content is less than the repeat-click-refractory period specified by Microsoft.
 This rule is meant to correct for navigational mistakes such as unintentional double-clicking on an impression.